DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Hybrid banking model

-Already available at Inselspital and EOC, only with SSCB upon approval from UFSP and Swiss Cord Commission.
+Already available at Inselspital and EOC, only with SSCB upon approval from UFSP and Swiss Cord.

 Not available